 This module will provide an introduction to the physical and psychological theories related to human growth and development.
-At the heart of the module will be the study of the life stages and the impact which disease pathology as well as the socio-economic factors have on human growth and development.
+At the heart of the module will be the study of the life stages and the impact which disease pathology as well as the socioeconomic factors have on human growth and development.

-ELEMENTS OF ASSESSMENT Use HESA KIS definitions]
+ELEMENTS OF ASSESSMENT [Use HESA KIS definitions] - see Definitions of Elements

-WRITTEN EXAMINATION COURSEWORK PRACTICAL
+and Components of Assessment

-E1 % C1 100% P1 %
+E1 C1 100% P1 (Practical)

-(Examination) (Coursework) (Practical)
+(Examination) (Coursework) ' '

-E2 (Clinical % A1 (Generic %

-Examination) Assessment)

-T1 (Test) %

-SUBJECT ASSESSMENT PANEL Group to which module should be linked: Assistant Practitioner
+SUBJECT ASSESSMENT PANEL to which module should be linked: Assistant Practitioner

-The aims of the module are to enable understanding of the physical stages of human growth and development and the way in which biological and genetic factors affect such growth.
+MODULE AIMS: The aims of the module are to enable understanding of the physical stages of human growth and development and the way in which biological and genetic factors affect such growth.
 To raise awareness of the psychological theories related to human growth and development.
-To identify socioeconomic factors which influence human growth and development.
+To identify socio-economic factors which influence human growth and development.

-- 1. Describe in detail the main stages of physical growth and development throughout the human life cvcle - 2.
-Demonstrate knowledge and understanding of the psychological theories which relate to human growth and development - 3.
-Demonstrate knowledge of socio-economic factors which may affect human growth and development - 4.
-Demonstrate knowledge and understanding of the biological and genetic factors which affect human growth, physiological development and the ageing of the human body - 5.
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to

+At the end of the module the learner will

+be expected to be able to:

+Describe in detail the main stages of

+physical growth and development

+throughout the human life cycle

+Demonstrate knowledge and

+understanding of the psychological

+theories which relate to human growth

+and development

+3. Demonstrate knowledge of socio-

+economic factors which may affect

+human growth and development 4.
+Demonstrate knowledge and

+understanding of the biological and

+genetic factors which affect human

+growth, physiological development and

+the ageing of the human body

 Identify the major structures and processes involved with maintaining biological homeostasis